populationtwo/camden-theme-documentation/docs/customization/shortcodes.md

 ?> It’s only necessary to add a attribute to the shortcode if you wish to override the default attribute.

-How To Attach Image to Current Post / Page:
+How To Attach Image to Current Post/Page:
 1. Go to __Edit Post__ or __Edit Page__.
 2. Click __Add Media__
 3. Go to __Insert Media__ > __Upload Files__ tab and upload the image files.
 Add the image caption accordingly.
-Click __Insert into post__ afterwards.
+Click __Insert into post__ afterward.
-4. You will see duplicate images from the attached image and orbit slider in the post / page.
-Once you see the Orbit slider, you can delete the attached image from post / page.
+4. You will see duplicate images from the attached image and orbit slider in the post/page.
+Once you see the Orbit slider, you can delete the attached image from post/page.

 ### Reveal
 Reveal shortcode displays simple modal windows on your site.
 A modal is a container where you can put any kind of content inside it, from text to forms to video.